 Because the risks investing in startup companies are much greater than the risks of investing in public companies, and the money is totally tied up and illiquid throughout, VC funds need to outperform the public stock market indices (S&P 500, NASDAQ 100, etc.) by a significant amount to make economic sense.
 So an annual 10% rate of return for an investor in a VC fund is not enough.
 They are looking for annual return percentages in the high teens or low twenties.
 And keep in mind that their performance threshold is raised by the fact that they are taking management fees out as they go along, and also taking a carry out of profits, which further reduces the take-home performance of their LPs.

-Based on detailed research from Cambridge Associates, the top quartile of VC funds (See the table on Page 13 of the report) have an average annual return ranging from 15% to 27% over the past 10 years.
+Based on detailed research from Cambridge Associates, the top quartile of VC funds have an average annual return ranging from 15% to 27% over the past 10 years.
 So, if you are an investor in one of these top quartile funds, your returns are better than what you would expect to achieve in the public market indices.
 However, if you invested in one of the bottom quartile VC funds over the past 10 years, your returns are mostly in the low single digits.
 You would have been better off in a fund that tracks the S&P 500 (and you would have paid a lot less in fees)!

 In addition to analyzing annual rates of return, it’s helpful with VC funds to look at the Distributed to Paid-In (DPI) ratio and the Total Value to Paid-In (TVPI) ratio.
 The DPI ratio is a calculation of the total amount of capital returned to the investors divided by the amount of capital invested into the fund.
 The TVPI ratio includes capital return to the investors along with any remaining value still in the fund.
 As you can see in the Cambridge Associates chart below, the TVPI ratio (light blue bars), goes as high as 4.5x in the boom years of the Internet bubble and down to 1.5x during the post bubble years.
 It should be noted, if you want to be a top decile fund, your final DPI ratio needs to be around 3x.
 In other words, for every 1 dollar invested in a VC fund, there needs to be a return of 3 dollars over the subsequent 10 year time period.
 Taken together these VC performance indices should give angels a sense of what the professional money managers achieve when working with these startup companies (albeit at a slightly later stage.)